InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/error-handles.md

 }
 ```

-> In most cases, special exception handling is not necessary, as @rainbow-o23 will handle all exceptions consistently when returning to the
+> In most cases, special exception handling is not necessary, as `@rainbow-o23` will handle all exceptions consistently when returning to
-> API caller.
+> the API caller.

 > When choosing to return normally, meaning no exception is thrown anymore, the returned data will go through the `write to output` process
 > and will be consistent with the normal logic of returning data in the pipeline steps.
-However, if an exception is thrown and caught during
+However, if an exception is thrown during
-> the `write to output` process, and choose to return normally again, the returned data will not go through the `write to output`
+> the `write to output` process, this exception will be thrown directly, no error handling on this situation.
-> processing.

 Here are some commonly used utility function examples for exception handling in `$helpers`.
 For detailed specifications, please refer to
 the `@rainbow-o23` documentation.